 - Once you've talked it out, create a list.
 Figure out what the most important things are to both of you, and what doesn't matter so much.
 Write down your common desires, as well as the features that you individually feel strongly about.
 This will help you narrow down your choices further, as well as guide you through the shopping process.

-- Consider a medium-feel mattress.
-If you’re having trouble deciding between a soft mattress and a firm one, consider meeting in the middle with a medium feel.
+- Meet in the middle.
+If you’re having trouble deciding between a soft mattress and a firm one, consider going with a medium feel mattress.
 Medium feel mattresses are also good if you have different sleeping positions or different body sizes, as they accommodate the widest range of needs and preferences.

 - Shop together.
 All of this considered, sometimes you just need to flop down and test out the different choices for yourselves.
 The best way to know what mattresses feel good to both of you is to come into a store and try out the options, to find one that feels like heaven to both of you.

 At the end of the day, choosing the right mattress for both you and your significant other depends on both of your unique preferences and needs.
-When you’re ready to find your next mattress, comevisit us at Sleep First, where we’ll be waiting to help guide you through the process of finding your best night’s sleep.
+When you’re ready to find your next mattress, come visit us at your nearest Sleep First to experience first-hand what our happy customers are saying about our top-notch selection, customer care, and good deals.
+We’ll be waiting to talk through your needs and guide you towards the best mattress for you.